VH-QQK. de Havilland Canada DHC-8-102A. c/n 326.

 Registered to - ?

-Leased to Mesaba Airlines as registered operator for Northwest Airlink - June 5, 1992
+Leased to Mesaba Airlines as the registered operator for Northwest Airlink - June 05, 1992

 Sold to Rainier Aircraft Leasing - August 1992

-Aircraft returned to lessor on termination of lease - May 4.
+The aircraft was returned to the lessor at the end of lease - May 04.
 1998

 Withdrawn from use and stored at Marana, Arizona